Cyber Monday Savings For Women’s Plus-Size Clothing

 Jessica London: It’s the company’s “biggest sale ever” with 60 percent off of all orders, including clearance items, and free shipping when $50 or more is spent and the code “JLBCM18” is used.

 Lane Bryant: The company’s Cyber Monday discounts are the same as what was offered on Black Friday — 40 percent off sitewide and free shipping with a minimum purchase of $50 when the code “BLACKFRIDAY” is entered at checkout.
-Additionally, doorbuster deals are available for $30 sweaters, 50 percent off of all boots, three free panties when three are bought, and $20 LIVI Active sweatshirts and hoodies.
+Additionally, doorbuster deals are available for $30 sweaters, 50 percent off of all boots, three free panties when you buy three, and $20 LIVI Active sweatshirts and hoodies.

 Loralette: The curvy brand has already started its Cyber Monday sale and it’s a big one.
 Loralette is offering 50 percent off sitewide and free standard shipping for a limited time when using the code “CYBER.”
 Also, if you spend more than $100, a free Loralette tote bag will be included with your order.